chayasin/chayasin/README.md

 ## Programming language

-- Python (Data Science, Machine learning, Web Application, and Web Scraping/Crawling)
+- Python (Data Science, Machine learning, OPtimization, Web Application, and Web Scraping/Crawling)
-- R
+- R (Mainly for data science stuff such as glm, random-forest, etc.)
-- Matlab
+- Matlab (Mainly use for optmization)
-- Java
-- HTLM and CSS (Currently study)
-- JavaScript (Currently study)
+- Java (I'mnot a java expert jst able to code general stuff - yes Python is my main programming language)
+- HTLM, CSS, PHP (Know most basic knowledge.
+I use it in web scraping, web application, and sometime hacking...?)
+- JavaScript (Know most basic knowledge.
+I use in creating website.)

-Mainly use python for data science stuff, I am also interested in UX/UI design as well.
+Mainly use python for most of the things.
+Ps.
+I am also interested in UX/UI design as well (In general, not only programming).

 ## Language Skills